Paul Merson: Later career

 On 28 March 2012, he made a one-off appearance for Mid Wales Football League side Welshpool Town, playing alongside fellow Sky Sports pundit Chris Kamara against Newbridge-on-Wye.
 Merson scored the opening goal in the 4–1 defeat at the Maes y Dre Recreation Ground.
 On 11 October 2017, Merson signed for Welsh Football League Division Three team Caerau.
 Following international clearance, he made his debut on 18 October against Pontyclun.
 In December 2019, Merson joined Hanworth Villa in the Combined Counties League Premier Division, making two appearances for the Villains in total.

 International career

 Euro 1992

 Merson first played for the England national team in 1991, being called up by Graham Taylor.
-He made his debut for the full England side, in a friendly against Germany on 11 September 1991.
+The 23-year-old made his debut for the full England side, in a friendly against Germany on 11 September 1991.
 He participated in the 1992 European Championships in Sweden.
 He played in the opening 0–0 draw with Denmark.
 England went out after another 0–0 draw against the French and a 2–1 loss to hosts Sweden.